 Alcohol isn’t just psychologically addictive.
 The body becomes dependent on alcohol as well.
 The human body is always trying to find a balance.
 When someone is a heavy drinker their body changes how it works.
 It does this to handle the regular supply of alcohol it gets.

-If an alcohol doesn’t have access to booze, their body reacts.
+If an alcoholic doesn’t have access to booze, their body reacts.
 The things it did to maintain balance with the alcohol now throw it out of balance.
 This causes physical and psychological effects.

 This sign of alcoholism may be more difficult to notice as alcoholics are quick to curb their withdrawal symptoms with another drink.
 However, the withdrawal symptoms of alcohol dependence include: